Publishing & Downloading

 Conversely, we can also download content from Kyso to our data science workspace from the terminal.
 Here we have two options:

-- 1.A kyso.yaml/json is in our current directory such that, when we run
+- 1.A kyso.yaml/json is in our current directory (with the relevant metadata) such that, when we run

 kyso pull.
 Kyso will read the metadata to know which report to download.